-Inspired by that original movement, the revived Ghent Viewpoint Documentary Film Festival, now in it’s tenth edition, will continue to emphasize lesser known, vanguard documentary works and further its tradition of galvanizing budding talent.
+Inspired by that original movement, the revived Ghent Viewpoint Documentary Film Festival, now in it’s 13th edition, will continue to emphasize lesser known, vanguard documentary works and further its tradition of galvanizing budding talent.

 Most importantly, the Ghent Viewpoint Documentary Film Festival will create a space for unique visionaries and voices.
 True to its history, the festival will screen films of both novices and veterans—with medium and low budgets—from all over the globe.
 The festival’s goal is to create a warm, open atmosphere in which filmmakers, fans, critics, and producers can watch the films of emerging talents, explore new cinematic techniques and styles, and award cinematic excellence.